Department of National Defence (Canada): Deputy Minister's Office

 The Canadian Armed Forces is a separate and distinct military organization which works closely with, but is not a part of, the civilian department.
 The military comprises a variety of commands including the Royal Canadian Navy, Canadian Army and Royal Canadian Air Force, and is led by the chief of the defence staff, who is under the direction of the minister of national defence.
 There are also a variety of offices and support organizations which report to both the chief of defence staff and the deputy minister.

 The legal military chain of command within the Canadian Forces originates from the king, represented by the governor general, who is commander-in-chief.
-The appointment of the minister, deputy minister, chief of the defence staff and the granting of all commissions in the Canadian Forces are made on behalf of the king.
+The appointment of the minister, deputy minister, chief of the defence staff and the granting of all commissions in the Canadian Forces are made on behalf of The King.

 Defence Portfolio

 One of the roles of the Department of National Defence is to support the minister of national defence in the administration of the 'Defence Portfolio', which comprises the Canadian Armed Forces, the Communications Security Establishment, Defence Research and Development Canada, and the Department of National Defence.
 These organizations are responsible to the minister.
 The department is not responsible for all of these organizations itself but rather exists to support the minister in carrying out the minister's duties within the Defence Portfolio.

-The post of associate minister of national defence, who is also a member of the Cabinet, also exists and takes on files as assigned by the minister of national defence.
-Since forming government in 2015, Prime Minister Justin Trudeau has assigned the post of associate minister as an additional role of the minister of veterans affairs, who heads Veterans Affairs Canada, another department outside the Defence Portfolio.
+The associate minister of national defence, who is also a member of the Cabinet, also exists and takes on files as assigned by the minister of national defence.
+After forming government in 2015, Prime Minister Justin Trudeau assigned the post of associate minister as an additional role of the minister of veterans affairs, who heads Veterans Affairs Canada, another department outside the Defence Portfolio.
+This continued under Prime Minister Mark Carney in 2025.